Back

 When should I submit my application?

 You may provide proof of residence at any time after your date of separation.
-If you provide acceptable proof of residence within six months of your benefit coming into payment, the Two-Track system would become effective from the date on which the benefit payments commenced.
+If you provide acceptable proof of residence within six months from the date of your entitlement, the Two-Track system would become effective from the date on which the benefit payments commenced.

 If proof of residence is received after the initial six-month period, your benefit would still be recalculated as from the date of your entitlement, but payment under the Two-Track system would begin only from the quarter following the one in which the proof of residence was received.